mosne/mosne-text-to-speech-block/readme.txt

 == Key Features ==

 * Listen to the content of a page according to the document language and user's preferences.
+* (New) Highlight the current sentence being spoken with custom colors.
-* skip undesired content adding the class .skip-speech to the element.
+* Skip undesired content adding the class .skip-speech to the element.
 * Accessibility-ready
 * No cookies used (GDPR-friendly)
 * Performance-optimized and lightweight